 Antidepressant Microbes In Soil: How Dirt Makes You Happy

 Getting dirty in the garden can be even more beneficial for mental health than previously thought.
 Antidepressant microbes in soil may increase production of serotonin, a stress reducing hormone in humans.

-Nature Play SA acknowledges Traditional owners of Country throughout Australia and recognise the continuing connection to lands, waters and communities.
-We pay our respect to Aboriginal and Torres Strait Islander cultures; and Elders both past and present.
+Nature Play SA acknowledges Traditional owners of Country throughout Australia and recognise their continuing connection to lands, waters and communities.
+We pay our respect to Aboriginal and Torres Strait Islander cultures; and Elders past, present and emerging.